 - Three Popular Types of Features in a Mobile Chat App

-- Making a Messenger with Extra Functionality
+- How to make a messaging app with Extra Functionality

 - Building a Convenient Design for Mobile Messaging App